Linking discrete and continuous models of cell birth and migration: Mathematical models and methods

 In \S\ref{sec:modelMove}, we develop our ABM for cell migration and derive its continuous counterpart.
 Subsequently, in \S\ref{sec:modelBirth}, we introduce our discrete model for cell birth and develop a corresponding continuous IDE model.
 We present our full models of migration and proliferation in \S\ref{sec:modelFull}.
 Lastly, we present our approach to estimating scaling parameters in our continuous models from EA ABM data in \S\ref{sec:fitting}.
-Throughout this section, we refer to:
+Following previous ABMs \cite{volkening2015,volkening2018} of pattern formation in zebrafish, we assume (1) migration is governed by conservative forces between pigment cells and (2) non-local interactions inform cell birth in a two-dimensional ($2$D) plane \cite{volkening2015,volkening2018,volkening2020}.
+Throughout this paper, we refer to:

-with the exception of Fig.~\ref{fig:1dBirth} where we consider a one-dimensional ($1$D) domain; there $M(x,t)$ is the number density of melanophores in cells/mm.
+with the exception of Fig.~\ref{fig:1dBirth} where we consider a one-dimensional ($1$D) domain; there $M(\mathbf{x},t)$ is the number density of melanophores in cells/mm.
 Because it appears several times, we define the indicator function $\mathds{1}_{\{\text{condition}\}}$ here, as:

 where ``condition" depends on the model rule and cell interaction, as we discuss next.